How to buy cleaning business insurance

 Commercial auto insurance

 If your company owns business vehicles, you need commercial auto insurance to pay for accident damages.
-Hired and non-owned auto insurance covers accidents that happen when you or employees drive a personal vehicle for business purposes.
+Hired and non-owned auto insurance (HNOA) covers accidents that happen when you or your employees drive a personal vehicle for business purposes.

 Insureon agents have decades of experience working with cleaning businesses to determine their insurance needs.
 Complete our easy online application to compare quotes and work with an agent to purchase coverage.